Recurrent Urinary Tract Infections

 Treatment for Simple UTIs

-Acute uncomplicated UTIs are primarily managed in the outpatient setting.[7]
-Women with typical symptoms of acute cystitis can be prescribed antibiotic therapy over the telephone.[34]
+Acute uncomplicated UTIs are primarily managed in the outpatient setting.[6]
+Women with typical symptoms of acute cystitis can be prescribed antibiotic therapy through telehealth.[25]
 A urine culture is recommended to optimize antibiotic therapy in cases of initial treatment failure and high-risk patients.
-The decision for hospitalization should be taken on a case-by-case basis.
+The decision to hospitalize is based on the case.
 Most patients with persistent fever, pain, inability to take oral medicines or poor medication adherence should be managed inpatient.

 Management of simple cystitis is relatively straightforward.
 Urine cultures should be obtained before initiating therapy: